Fentanyl Lollipops

 Treatment for Actiq Addiction

 While treatment for an addiction can be challenging, research has shown that it is possible.
-Effective treatment usually incorporates a mix of detoxification, counseling, and medication.
+Effective treatment usually incorporates a mix of drug detox treatment, counseling, and medication.
 The two main components of treatment are medications and behavioral therapy.
 A treatment facility will assess a patient’s needs and provide the best treatment plan for everyone.
-[6]

-Usually, a fentanyl use disorder requires intensive inpatient rehab to recover.
-However, there are other treatment options as well such as outpatient rehab or various therapies.
-Being in an inpatient facility can help a patient manage the withdrawal symptoms and get through it safely and provide support for quitting a Fentanyl addiction.
+Usually, a fentanyl use disorder requires an intensive residential treatment program to recover.
+However, there are other treatment options, as well such as outpatient rehab or various therapies.
+Being in an inpatient facility can help a patient manage the withdrawal symptoms, get through it safely, and provide support for quitting a fentanyl addiction.
 A facility will provide medical oversight, counseling, and evaluations to help a person recover.
 Stress management skills and coping strategies are powerful tools that can be used as well.
-Reach out to Avenues Recovery today if you are suffering from a fentanyl addiction.

 Check your insurance